lindajaneharrison/SW-CRTs/README.md

 # SW-CRTs
-Power Calculation for Cross-Sectional Stepped-Wedge Cluster Randomized Trials with Binary Outcomes (https://biostats.bepress.com/harvardbiostat/paper227/)
+Power Calculation for GEE Analyses of Cross-Sectional Stepped-Wedge Cluster Randomized Trials with Binary Outcomes

 The provided R software comprises of:

+power_estimation.Rmd  — R markdown program to implement the proposed power calculation methods

+power_estimation.pdf — Output from the R markdown program to implement the proposed power calculation methods

+simulations_exch.Rmd — R markdown program to re-create a simulation for the exchangeable structure

+simulations_exch.pdf — Output from the R markdown program to re-create a simulation for the exchangeable structure

-illustrative_example.Rmd  — R markdown program to re-create the results for the illustrative example
+simulations_nested_exch.Rmd — R markdown program to re-create a simulation for the nested exchangeable structure

-illustrative_example.pdf — Output from the R markdown program to re-create the results for the illustrative example
+simulations_nested_exch.pdf — Output from the R markdown program to re-create a simulation for the nested exchangeable structure

-exp_decay.Rmd — R markdown program implementing a GEE with an exponential decay correlation structure
+simulations_exp_decay.Rmd — R markdown program to re-create a simulation for the exponential decay structure

-exp_decay.pdf — Output from the R markdown program implementing a GEE with an exponential decay correlation structure
+simulations_exp_decay.pdf — Output from the R markdown program to re-create a simulation for the exponential decay structure

+simulations_het.Rmd — R markdown program to re-create a simulation for the heterogeneous treatment structure

+simulations_het.pdf — Output from the R markdown program to re-create a simulation for the heterogeneous treatment structure

-FUNCTIONS.R — R functions used in the two R markdown programs
+FUNCTIONS.R — R functions used in the R markdown programs